Create readers in bulk

 • Last Name: The reader's last name.

-• Custom Field 1-5 (optional): Use these fields only if you have Custom Fields in your Reader Signup form (visible in Readers > Settings).
+• Custom Field 1-5 (optional): Use these fields only if you have Custom Fields in your Reader Signup form (in Readers > Settings).
 Match the Custom Field heading to the custom field(s) you're using, and enter appropriate values.
+Refer to Add custom fields to the reader signup form for more information on working with custom fields.

 Here's a sample of a saved CSV ready for upload:

-• Linus Owl: will receive a randomly-generated password, be assigned to the Support group, and will gain access to the KO Product Docs and KO Blog knowledge bases.
+• Linus Owl will receive a randomly-generated password, be assigned to the Support group, and will gain access to the Support KB and KO Blog knowledge bases.
 Our custom Organization field marks this reader as being part of KnowledgeOwl.

-• Owl Pacino: will receive a randomly-generated password, be assigned to the Developers and Support groups, and will gain access to the KO Product Docs and KO API Docs knowledge bases.
+• Owl Pacino will receive a randomly-generated password, be assigned to the Developers and Support groups, and will gain access to the Support KB and KO API Docs knowledge bases.
 Our custom Organization field marks this reader as being part of KnowledgeOwl.

-• Owlbert Einstein: will receive a randomly-generated password, not be assigned to any groups, and will gain access to only the KO Product Docs knowledge base.
+• Owlbert Einstein will receive a randomly-generated password, not be assigned to any groups, and will gain access to only the Support KB knowledge base.
 Our custom Organization field marks this reader as being part of KnowledgeOwl.

-• Owlbus Dumbledore and Owl Capone: will receive a randomly-generated password, be assigned to the Partners group, and will gain access to only the KO Product Docs knowledge base.
+• Owlbus Dumbledore and Owl Capone will receive a randomly-generated password, be assigned to the Partners group, and will gain access to only the Support KB knowledge base.
 Our custom Organization field marks both readers as belonging to Owlette.

 Once you have your CSV created, return to the Readers page to upload it and create your new reader accounts.